Top Benefits of DevOps: What do you Need to Know as a CIO?

 - Synchronization of the security operations with evolving cyberattacks

 Detecting errors in time can help you improve your product quality and delivery significantly.
 It saves you the costs required to eliminate these errors later, which might also lead to irreversible changes.
-DevOps enables faster detection of errors in your software products and helps identify bottlenecks to avoid performance issues.
+DevOps enables faster detection of errors in your software products with faster feedback loops and helps identify bottlenecks to avoid performance issues.